-The Willgoss Choral Composition Prize is aimed at encouraging and promoting the creation of an original work for unaccompanied choir, in support of a thriving choral program at UNSW Australia as represented by the Music Performance Unit.
+The Willgoss Choral Composition Prize is aimed at encouraging and promoting the creation of an original work for unaccompanied choir, in support of the thriving choral program at UNSW Australia as represented by the Music Performance Unit.

-How To Apply
+How To apply

 Previous winners: